RBS axes further 259 British branches as expands e-banking

 The latest closures will affect the bank’s RBS and Natwest brands in England, Wales and Scotland, leaving it with around 744 branches.

-Low interest rates and increasing competition from startup banks have eaten into profits for many of Britain’s banks, prompting them to cut costs and RBS Chief Executive Ross McEwan has slashed thousands of jobs.
+Low interest rates and increasing competition from startup banks have eaten into profits for many of Britain’s banks, prompting them to cut costs and RBS Chief Executive Ross McEwan has cut thousands of jobs.

-The bank reported a better-than-expected operating profit for the third quarter of this year after keeping expenses under control and avoiding any misconduct charges, which, along with restructuring costs, have dogged the bank’s return to profitability since the financial crisis.
+The bank reported a stronger-than-expected operating profit for the third quarter of this year after keeping expenses under control and avoiding any misconduct charges, which, along with restructuring costs, have dogged the bank’s return to profitability since the financial crisis.

-RBS hopes to post its first profit since 2007 in 2018, but that depends on when it reaches a multi-billion pound settlement with the United States Department of Justice over the mis-selling of toxic mortgage backed securities in the U.S.
+RBS hopes to post its first profit since 2007 in 2018, but that depends on when it reaches a multi-billion pound settlement with the U.S. Department of Justice over the mis-selling of toxic mortgage backed securities in the United States.

 It finalised the closure of its ‘bad bank’, set up to sell unwanted assets nearly a decade after it was rescued in a 45-billion pound bailout, on Thursday and this month the British government said it plans to start selling 15 billion pounds of shares in RBS next year.

-Editing by Lawrence White and Alexander Smith
+Editing by Lawrence White, Alexander Smith and Jane Merriman